readthedocs/tutorial-template/docs/source/functions/fit.NoiseKriging.md

 ## Description

-Fit `NoiseKriging` object on given data.
+Fit a `NoiseKriging` Model Object with given Observations

 ## Usage